Table of Contents

 Who needs minerals and vitamins when there are nutritional supplements?

 It is important to understand that a lack of minerals and vitamins is a symptom and not the problem.
-The problem cannot be corrected by nutritional supplements because it contradicts the central law “You cannot fight nature and it is very dangerous to be clever with it”.
-It is possible to correct the expression only by eating freely: fermented grains, meat, fish, goat’s milk products and ripe fruits.
-Nutritional supplements are not absorbed in the same way as they are absorbed from the food we consume and there are hundreds of subtypes and forms of minerals.
+The problem cannot be corrected by nutritional supplements because it contradicts the central law “it is impossible to fight nature and it is very dangerous to be clever with it”.
+You can correct the problem only by eating freely: fermented grains, meat, fish, goat’s milk products and ripe fruits.
+Dietary supplements are not absorbed in the same way as they are absorbed from the food we consume and there are hundreds of subtypes and forms of minerals.
 For example, iron from plants is very partially absorbed compared to iron from animals.
-Animals that ate grass have much more minerals and vitamins than animals that ate grains and a mixture to make them fat, these are all the animals marketed in supermarkets.
+Animals that ate grass have much more minerals and vitamins than animals that ate grain and a mixture to make them fat, these are all the animals marketed in supermarkets.

-In my opinion, nutritional supplements for vitamin D are unnecessary because vitamin D is present in animal fat and from there you should get the little you need.It is true that the body produces vitamin D when exposed to the sun, but most of it is for the purpose of protecting itself from the sun and not for vitamin D deficiency.
+In my opinion, nutritional supplements for vitamin D are unnecessary because vitamin D is present in animal fat and from there you should get the little you need.
+It is true that the body produces vitamin D when exposed to the sun, but most of it is to protect itself from the sun and not to supplement a vitamin D deficiency.

 Probiotics are probably completely unnecessary because without the right food for intestinal bacteria they will die and studies have shown that the most important thing is what you eat that will affect the intestinal bacteria.